 Marriott saves time for hotel managers and drives bookings with the Yext Knowledge Engine

-“Our goal is to be the world’s favourite travel company, not just its favourite hospitality company,” says Maggie Gold, Marriott’s Director of SEO.
+“Our goal is to be the world’s favorite travel company, not just its favorite hospitality company,” says Maggie Gold, Marriott’s Director of SEO.
 “We’re taking a broader view of what we can be — and of the many ways we can serve our guests.
 This means instilling a spirit of service in everything we do, including our digital strategy.
-If we support our hotels and take care of our associates, then they take care of our customers and our customers come back.”
+If we support our hotels and take care of our associates, then they take care of our customers, and our customers come back.”

 With Yext, Marriott can update and maintain information for every hotel, all from a single comprehensive dashboard — and distribute as much control to local managers as necessary.